 As we have shown, the notion of unusual shapes can be useful in different domains.
 However, to the best of our knowledge, the problem of finding these shapes has not yet been addressed.
 In this paper, we introduce a novel definition that defines discord as the shape that has the largest distance (as a measurement of difference) to its nearest neighbor.
 This definition has the advantage that the unusualness of a shape is not tied exclusively to its structure.
 Instead it depends on the similarity between it and its nearest neighbor, and is therefore context dependent.
-The definition requires zero parameters, which is especially suitable for data mining applications (Keogh et. al., 2004).
+The definition eliminates the need of an explicit description of usual shapes.
+In addition, this definition requires zero parameters, which is especially suitable for data mining applications (Keogh et. al., 2004).
 In particular, as we demonstrate below, we can apply our algorithm in very diverse domains with a very little tuning or "tweaking".